 Planning to get behind the wheel in France?
 Make sure you’re covered with our complete guide to car insurance in France.

 Car insurance is one of the biggest forms of insurance cover in France.
-If you’re planning to hit the open road, you’ll need a minimum level of liability insurance as a legal requirement if you have a vehicle on the road.
+If you’re planning on driving in France, you’ll need a minimum level of liability insurance as a legal requirement if you have a vehicle on the road.

 To help you understand car insurance in France, this guide will discuss the key issues, including: